ralucasuditu/ApplitoolsHackathon/README.md

 - tests that are using 'applitools'  (tested applition = V2): ApplitoolsTests There are 5 files for each exercise: ApplitoolsLoginTests_1.cs, ApplitoolsDataDrivenTests_2.cs, ApplitoolsTableSortTests_3.cs, ApplitoolsCanvas_4.cs, ApplitoolsDynamicTests_5.cs.

+Steps to run the tests:

-In order to run the ClasicalTests tests, "add key="BrowserType" value="chrome"" value should be set in the app.config In order to run the Applitools tests, "add key="BrowserType" value="eyes"" value sould be set in the app.config.
+In order to run the ClasicalTests tests, "add key="BrowserType" value="chrome"" value should be set in the app.config and run the tests from Visual studio --> Test explorer.
+In order to run the Applitools tests, "add key="BrowserType" value="eyes"" value sould be set in the app.config and run the tests from Visual studio --> Test eplorer.

 Enjoy!